PauliusJaras/bit-friday-challenge/readme.md

 # BIT-Friday-challenge
 ## 🌟 About
-This is a project was made for educational purposes.
+This is a project that was made for educational purposes.
 You can check the complete project here: https://pauliusjaras.github.io/bit-friday-challenge/

 ## 🎯 Project features/goals